Tasting Dubai: Food, Culture & Conversation in the Heart of the UAE

-The next best thing to eating food, is talking about it.
-So come out in the New Year and have some food and conversation with across N abroad Travel.
-Come out and experience the ambiance of Emirati cuisine --Dubai.
-The food that you will find in the region will be unlike any food you’ve ever had, so allow us to prepare you for the experience at our event --Food & Conversation.
-Go to our Shop at our site and reserve your ticket now.
-With a combination of Iranian, Lebanese and Arabic food, the Dubai cuisine will leave you wanting more and it is because of this that food is a main attraction in Dubai.
+The next best thing to eating food is talking about it.
+Come out and experience the ambiance of Emirati cuisine in Dubai.
+The food that you will find in the region will be unlike any food you’ve ever had, so allow us to prepare you for the experience at our event, Food & Conversation.
+Go to our Shop on our site and reserve your ticket now.
+With a combination of Iranian, Lebanese, and Arabic cuisine, Dubai's food scene will leave you wanting more, and it is for this reason that food is a main attraction in Dubai.

 Some Staple Foods in Dubai:

-Camel - Stuffed camel is so over the top that it is usually only presented during special occasions, festivals, and Bedouin ceremony or other important cultural and family events.
+A Stuffed camel is so over the top that it is usually only presented during special occasions, festivals, Bedouin ceremonies, or other significant cultural and family events.

-Al Harees - Traditional to Arabic cuisine and after hours of preparation from simple ingredients (wheat, salt and meat) This cuisine is usually offered during Ramadan.
+Al Harees - A traditional dish in Arabic cuisine, it is prepared after hours of preparation from simple ingredients (wheat, salt, and meat), and is typically offered during Ramadan.

 Manousheh - Pizza and usually served for breakfast.